learn-co-curriculum/hs-coding-club-lesson3-intro/README.md

 ##Some Things You Should Know

 Start today with the Lesson `What Not To Wear: CSS Edition`.
 If you finish the lesson and have some time to spare, take a stab at the lab, `My Little Rainbow`.
 If you need some help getting the lab into Nitrous, don't worry!
-Take a look at the `How To: Work On A Lab`.
+Take a look at the `How To: Fork and Clone A Lab`.